Syria - SY - SYR - SYR - Middle East

 Diplomatic representation from the US

-chief of mission: Ambassador (vacant); note - on 6 February 2012, the US closed its embassy in Damascus; Czechia serves as a protecting power for US interests in Syria
+chief of mission: Ambassador (vacant); note - on 6 February 2012, the US suspended operations at its embassy in Damascus; Czechia serves as a protecting power for US interests in Syria

 mailing address: 6110 Damascus Place, Washington DC 20521-6110